bitcraze/crazyflie-firmware/docs/functional-areas/cpx/index.md

 implemented on top of it.
 There's a few examples of this, like the AI-deck WiFi image streamer and the GAP8 bootloader.

 CPX is a hybrid of a packet and stream protocol.
-Packets below TBD bytes are delivered in one chunk, but larger packets can be split up and delivered as a stream of chunks where a header flag identifies the last chunk of the packet.
+Packets below 30 bytes are delivered in one chunk, but larger packets can be split up and delivered as a stream of chunks where a header flag identifies the last chunk of the packet.